joshbrew/portfolio/README.md

 ![image](src/assets/screenshots/myapp.png)

 Check out all of my progress and offerings as a developer in one interactive app!
+[Hosted example (self-signed SSL so ignore the warning)](https://190.92.148.106:8080/)

 ## Setup